-|The Fountain of Neptune stands at the city's center near the Piazza Maggiore
+|The Fountain of Neptune stands at the city's center near Piazza Maggiore

-|The Piazza Maggiore is always abuzz with activity
+|Piazza Maggiore always seems to be abuzz with activity

-|Robin sits on a granite couch on the Piazza Maggiore -- a whimsical touch of art at the city's center
+|Robin sits on a whimsical granite couch at Piazza Maggiore

-|Many of Bologna's buildings are painted mustard yellow or peach -- here I use an unusual camera angle to show them almost "flat"
+|Many of Bologna's buildings are painted mustard yellow or peach

-|40 km of colonnaded walkways make walking in Bologna a pleasure
+|40 kilometers of colonnaded walkways

 |Medieval streets like this one in the Quadrilatero district

-|If you like pasta, cheese, sausage, and salami, Bologna beckons!
+|If you like pasta, cheese, sausage, and salami, this is the place!

 |"Fatti a mano" or "Made by Hand" lets you know just how fresh the pasta is

-|Pastry shop windows like this one are enough to tempt dieters off their diets
+|Pastry shop windows are enough to tempt dieters off their diets

-Bologna's nickname is "La Grassa," the fat one,
+Bologna's nickname is "La Grassa," the Fat One,

 and no wonder: this is the home of spaghetti